Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 1. String (text) records should be quoted by `"`.
 For example `"Ingredient A, Ingredient B"` instead of `Ingredient A, Ingredient B`.
 However if there are no commas (`,`) within any single record then the quotes are not necessary.

-In order to get the field names right and check what type (e.g. integer, character, etc) is each one, you can **Download the model template** by clicking in the "light down arrow" at the top right panel of the master data model table.
-You will be prompted to download a csv file named after the table you are, for example "river".
+In order to get the field names right and check what type each one is (e.g. integer, character, etc), you can **Download the model template** by clicking in the "light down arrow" at the top right panel of the main data model table.
+You will be prompted to download a csv file named after the table you are downloading, for example "river".
 You can open this file in your favourite spreadsheet processor (e.g. Excel).

 It will have the the column names you need in the first row, and the data type in the second.
-Notice that if your data model has associations the ids ("key") associating records will be shown as columns too.
+Notice that if your data model has associations, the ids ("key") associating records will be shown as columns too.
 For example because the model "river" is associated with one or more "countries" you have to provide the `country_ids` in the last column.
-If we fill this example with a list of Mexican rivers, this means that the `country_ids` field should include Mexico's country id, which from the "country" data model table we know is "MX".
+If we fill this example with a list of Mexican rivers, this means that the `country_ids` field should include Mexico's country id, which is "MX" according to the "country" data model table.

 ![SPA_csvtemplate.png](figures/SPA_csvtemplate.png)

-Next edit this csv file to add your data.
+Next, edit this csv file to add your data.
 You can do this in a spreadsheet processor (e.g. Excel).

 Make sure to:

 * Leave the first line (column names) as it is.
-* Replace the second row with data, but remember: the second row is there to tell you what type of data is Zendro expecting for each field, e.g. `Int` = integer numbers, and `String` = text.
+* Replace the second row with data, but remember: the second row tells you what type of data Zendro is expecting for each field, e.g. `Int` = integer numbers, and `String` = text.
 * Follow the data requirements detailed above.

-Save at as an .xlsx file.
+Save as an .xlsx file.
 It should be ready to upload it to Zendro!

-Alternatively, if you are using a Text Editor (e.g. NotePad, Sublime) to generate a .csv, your file should look something like this (here we quoted all fields to prevent any ambiguity):
+Alternatively, if you are using a Text Editor (e.g. NotePad, Sublime Text) to generate a .csv, your file should look something like this (here we quoted all fields to prevent any ambiguity):

 ```
 river_id,name,length,country_ids